-Have you ever noticed that by the time you get done packing for your camping trip that you always end up taking way more than what is on your list?
-I am notorious for coming back inside the house to check and make sure that I put everything into my vehicle and then grabbing one or two more items that I “might need”.
-When I get home and start unpacking my items, I notice that I only used about half of my clothing, food, and other stuff.
+I am notorious for coming back inside the house to check and make sure that I put everything into my vehicle and then grabbing one or two more items that I "might need".
+When I get home and start unpacking my items, I notice that I made us of about half of my clothing, food, and other stuff.
 I am a minimalist at heart but I seem to fall short almost every trip.

 How To Pack Half As Much Stuff And Have Twice As Much Fun